What Computing looks like at Shaw Ridge School

 This is what you might typically see:

-• A mash up of apps being used and/or selected by the pupils to investigate subjects, record their learning and demonstrate their knowledge and understanding of a topic
+• A variety of apps being used and/or selected by the pupils to investigate subjects, record their learning and demonstrate their knowledge and understanding of a topic

 • Children problem solving and being enthusiastic learners

-• Use of iPads, PCs, video recording equipment, BeeBot, green screen technology etc.
+• Use of iPads, PCs, programmable mice, green screen technology etc.

-• Twitter and the school website being used to highlight the learning taking place in computing.
+• The school website and Facebook page is used to highlight the learning taking place in computing.

 This is how we know how well our pupils are doing: